-The timing was ideal.
-For although this area is ancient, its city centre is brand sparklingly new.
+Israel’s holiday beach resort of Eilat is an ancient city, but its city centre is brand sparklingly new.
 The lovely coast that hems one side of the finger of Red Sea that separates it from Jordan, has had millions of shekels poured into its tourism infrastructure.
 The new beach promenades are beautiful and besides the three gargantuan hotels that lord it over the seafront, there are another 50 that tower over the city.
 It’s hard to imagine that this modern, trendy city is fashioned out of a desert.

 Downtown Eilat is a gleaming waterfront with a series of white-washed high end retail outlets complemented by the Queen of Sheba Malls.
 Aside from its appealing demeanour, the beauty of shopping in Eilat is its duty free status.
 That means shopping is 20 per cent cheaper than elsewhere in Israel.

 A Luna Park funfair colourfully lights up the night horizon and offers dare-devil rides and a ferris wheel.
 Bizarrely, there’s also, the circular shaped Ice Mall which hosts a myriad of shops, cafes, a snow-based theme park and an all-year-round large ice rink.

 Around the curve of the bay is Coral beach, much loved by snorkelers and divers who appreciate the gorgeous 1,200 meter stretch of coral reefs and the 5,000 or so species of marine life it attracts.
 Young families though are better off at the North beach which does not have much coral but there are plenty of water sports, such as water bikes, water skiing and even banana boats in an area free of the dreaded sea urchins.